 We also know that our ability to contribute positively to others depends on the resources we generate through our business.
 Our value of stewardship includes the responsibility to generate profitable growth to support the strategic plans of our company, sustaining us into the future.

 We understand that our success goes hand in hand with our ability to help our business partners—including our customers, farm partners and vendors—be successful.
-This is founded in our core values of integrity and teamwork, and it extends into our strategic growth plans.
+This is founded in our core values of quality, integrity teamwork and stewardship, and it extends into our strategic growth plans.